pixelbubble/ProtOSINT/README.md

 ## Protonmail
 The local part of a protonmail account is case-insensitive.
-It's mean that if "mikemike@protonmail.com" is valid, is it possible that Mike Mike use other email combinaison like :
+It's mean that if "mikemike@protonmail.com" is valid, is it possible that Mike Mike use other email combinaison like : "mike.mike@protonmail.com" ; "mike_mike@protonmail.com" ; "mike-mike@protonmail.com" or "mike.mike+paypal@protonmail.com"
-"mike.mike@protonmail.com"
-"mike_mike@protonmail.com"
-"mike-mike@protonmail.com"
-"mike.mike+paypal@protonmail.com"

 > All of these emails have the save timestamp and are linked to the same main account

 ## Contributing